blakeNaccarato/c-therm-tci/docs/pdf.md

 ## Exporting results

+Follow the process below from {numref}`23-export-tests` to {numref}`27-finish-export` to export an XML file of all tests.
+It is easier to export and process all tests than to just process the latest ones, as the data process includes an Excel file which takes averages of measurements grouped by Project, Material Group, Material, and Lot Number.

 ```{figure} _static/tutorial/23-export-tests.png
 :name: 23-export-tests
 :alt: Screenshot of the menu bar with red box indicating the "Test Results" export button